prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

       // Maximum total deposit fee accepted by the merchant for this contract
       max_fee: Amount;

+      // Maximum wire fee accepted by the merchant (customer share to be
+      // divided by the 'wire_fee_amortization' factor, and further reduced
+      // if deposit fees are below 'max_fee').
+Default if missing is zero.
+      max_wire_fee: Amount;

+      // Over how many customer transactions does the merchant expect to
+      // amortize wire fees on average?
+If the exchange's wire fee is
+      // above 'max_wire_fee', the difference is divided by this number
+      // to compute the expected customer's contribution to the wire fee.
+      // The customer's contribution may further be reduced by the difference
+      // between the 'max_fee' and the sum of the actual deposit fees.
+      // Optional, default value if missing is 1.
+0 and negative values are
+      // invalid and also interpreted as 1.
+      wire_fee_amortization: Integer;

       // A free-form identifier for this transaction.
       transaction_id: string;